ka215/cdbt/readme.txt

 (Sorry, for about documentation will be only the Japanese version currently.)

 == Upgrade Notice ==

+= 2.1.31 =
+Minor upgrade version 2.1 has improved the user experience.

 = 2.0.8 =
 Hotfix of fixing the bug that had set an invalid select clause in select query.